 Can districts add EPP partners even after they are awarded funds?

-Yes, this has been included in the Round 1 monitoring and guidance document and will also appear in the Round 2 monitoring and guidance document once those awards have been made.
+Yes, this guidance has been included in the updated monitoring and guidance document (see Additional Resources).
 Districts can access the New EPP Partnership Request Form here.

 -